niallermoran/SocialAnalytics/README.md

 - Open the Bing locations logic app and click the 'Enable' button
 - Now click the 'Edit' button and then 'Run'
 - Stay in the editor and wait to see the run complete successfully
-- Return to the resource group created in previous steps.
+- Return to the resource group and repeat this procedure for all logic apps in the resource group.
-- Open the twitter logic app and click the 'Enable' button.
-- Now click the 'Edit' button and then 'Run' or 'Save' and then 'Run' if 'Run' is not immediately available.
-- Stay in the editor and wait to see the run complete successfully
 ### Test Everything
 - To test everything is working query the sql database by reviewing the results of each of the views: viewLocation, viewTweets and view Phrases
 - Within viewLocations you should start to see records with BingLocation populated.
 This won't be the case for all records as users can add whatever location they want in twitter.